MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 -   **SpawnInfo**
     You can expand this section of the inspector to access spawn-related settings, listed below
     -   **Player Prefab**
-        Define the default prefab Unity should use to create player GameObjects on the server.
-Unity creates Player GameObjects in the default handler for AddPlayer on the server.
+        Define the default prefab Mirror should use to create player GameObjects on the server.
+Mirror creates Player GameObjects in the default handler for AddPlayer on the server.
 Implement OnServerAddPlayer to override this behavior.
     -   **Auto Create Player**
-        Tick this checkbox if you want Unity to automatically create player GameObjects on connect, and when the Scene changes.
+        Tick this checkbox if you want Mirror to automatically create player GameObjects on connect, and when the Scene changes.
 This checkbox is ticked by default.
 Note that if you are using the MigrationManager and you do not enable Auto Create Player, you need to call ClientScene.SendReconnectMessage when your client reconnects.
     -   **Player Spawn Method**
-        Define how Unity should decide where to spawn new player GameObjects.
+        Define how Mirror should decide where to spawn new player GameObjects.
 This is set to Random by default.
         -   **Random**
             Choose Random to spawn players at randomly chosen startPositions.
         -   **Round Robin**